National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Sensitivity analysis ideally takes place after the final analysis, so one does not redo the analysis, taking the insight from sensitivity analysis into account.
 However, any sensitivity to initial assumptions is crucial to report.
-Sensitivity analyses are used to assess the robustness of the conclusions to uncertainties in the input.[cite]
+Sensitivity analyses are used to assess the robustness of the conclusions to uncertainties in the input [@franklin_2022].
 While, as in the STaRT-RWE checklist, the focus is on varying values of key parameters, in N3C research (and other multi-EHR-based studies), attention should be paid to varying cohort definitions, and to definitions of other key variables and other constituents of an analytic model.
 Enabling such repeated analyses means automating a long chain of computing steps, so this strategy requires planning and engineering.

 +--------------------------------------------------------------------+------------------------------------------------------------+